 7 | Artwork

-If a print has numbers on it, for example 56/100, this means there are only 100 versions of the artwork and this piece is number 56.
+If an art print has numbers on it, for example 56/100, this means there are only 100 versions of the artwork and this piece is number 56.
 Numbered artwork is another item that stands out to me because it symbolizes scarcity and I know not many people will have the exact same thing.

 8 | Holiday Decor

 You can find so much holiday decor at estate sales!
 I purchased a box of old green garlands for $10 and used it as the base to decorate our foyer staircase.
 I filled the garland with faux flowers/stems, Christmas tree clippings, and red ribbon to complete the look.
-Additional holiday decor that I frequently see at estate sales are vintage ribbon, wreaths, ornaments, and faux Christmas trees.
+Additional holiday decor that I frequently see at estate sales are vintage ribbons, wreaths, ornaments, and faux Christmas trees.

 9 | Vintage China

-If you want fine china for the occasional formal dinner, but don’t want to spend $1,000+ on a brand new set, estate sales are the place for you!
+If you want fine china for the occasional formal dinner, but don’t want to spend $1,000+ on a brand-new set, estate sales are the place for you!

 Here are a few brands/patterns that I look for at estate sales: